 What is a soft inquiry?

-Soft credit inquiries do not affect credit scores.
-Soft inquiries are not tied to an actual loan or exchange of money.
-That means there is no impact on your credit score when a soft inquiry is performed.
+Soft credit inquiries don’t affect your credit score.
+Soft inquiries aren’t tied to an actual loan or exchange of money.
+That means there’s no impact on your credit score when a soft inquiry is performed.

 When are soft credit inquiries used?

-There are a variety of reasons soft credit inquiries are done.
-These include:
+There are various reasons soft credit inquiries are done.
+Common reasons for soft pulls include:

 - Checking your credit score